zfiggueroa/opt-out/README.md

 * ffmpeg

 ## PROFILE
-If you want to run it as command add an `alias` inside your sh profile.
+If you want to run it as command add an `alias` inside your shell profile.

 `alias opt-out="/path/to/opt-out.sh"`

-Now you can run it from terminal.
+Now you can run it from any path on terminal.

 `$ opt-out yt`